 In October 2014, SJA rolled out a 1-year Facebook campaign.
 Each month, a sponsored jewellery was given away to a lucky Facebook users who “Liked” or “Shared” SJA Facebook’s post.

 On 27 February 2015, CaseTrust-SJA Accreditation Scheme was launched.
 The scheme aims to recognise business excellence, product quality and superior customer service so as to inject added confidence to local jewellery retail trade.
-SJA expects to have 150 outlets certified by end of 2015.
+More than 120 outlets were certified .